sajari/website-search-integration/README.md

 myUI("sub", "<pipeline>.<event>", callback);
 ```

-For example, if you are using the default in-page interface and want to listen to the `search-sent` event, you'd write:
+For example, if you are using the default inline interface and want to listen to the `search-sent` event, you'd write:

 ```javascript
 myUI("sub", "pipeline.search-sent", function(event, values) {